wclodius2/hash_function_api/hash_maps.md

 defines an interface, `hasher_fun`, compatible with the hash functions that take a `non-scalar key`.
 It defines one integer constant used as a kind value,`int_hash`.
-It also defines two types, `key_type` and `other_data`, and associated procedures, for storing and manipulating keys and their associated data.
+It also defines two types, `key_type` and `other_type`, and associated procedures, for storing and manipulating keys and their associated data.

 ### The `stdlib_32_bit_key_data_wrapper` constant, `INT_HASH`